 Trust-Based Relational Intervention (TBRI) is a therapeutic model that trains caregivers to provide effective support and treatment for at-risk children.
 It is a unique parenting model created by Dr. Karyn Purvis and Dr. David Cross, founders of the Institute of Child Development at Texas Christian University.
 Based on more than a decade of research and hands on work with vulnerable children and their families, TBRI is an in-depth training for parents of children with trauma based behavioral issues.
 Our TBRI practitioners offer this 24-hour course 2-3 times per year.
 To learn more and sign up for upcoming workshops click the link below.

 Have you ever considered opening your home a child in need of a family but not known where to start?
-The world of foster care and adoption is ever changing and often complicated.
+The world of foster care and adoption is ever changing and often complicated but more families are ALWAYS needed!

-In this 2-hour workshop we’ll cover the requirements, approval process, timeline and cost of foster care, foster-adoption, private adoption, international adoption and even embryo adoption.
+In this 90-minute workshop we’ll focus on the requirements, timeline and approval process of foster care/foster-adoption but also cover private adoption, international adoption and even embryo adoption.
 It doesn’t take perfect parents to provide a safe, loving home to children in need…just willing ones.
-Do you have what it takes?
+Join us to see if foster care or adoption is right for you!

 In the world of foster care and adoption, many families welcome children of different races and ethnicities.
 Multiracial families face unique challenges in the community and at home that need to be addressed in order to promote healing for kids from trauma.
 In this workshop, we’ll look at race from a systemic and historical vantage point and address the role healthy race relations has in raising children of a different ethnicity.
 We’ll also lay out practical steps to take in bringing reconciliation home.